 The wind is frigid, stabbing my exposed face like transient static shocks.
 We’ve spent several rayspans in orbit, soaking up nutrients through a tube.
 All I desire now is the warm embrace of coffee and one of those sticky buns drenched in its sweet, caramelized mother liquor.
 On the way to Lydia’s apartment, just outside the maglev station, I pick up one of those for us to share, and two dark, scorching beverages.
 They will cool fast in the chill, so if I’m not able to visit Lydia for whatever reason, I endeavor to consume all of it alone.

-My status as a registered interdictor allows me the pleasure of breezing through the gate security of the military housing compound without much question.
+My status as a registered interdictor allows me the pleasure of breezing through the gate security of the military housing compound with little question.
 I feel the heat of side-eye from a pudgy, rough shaven MP, but fuck him.
 Briskly walking through rows of kaleidoscopic five and six story nanoconcrete blocks in the algid mist, I make one turn.
 I temporarily get lost among the scant variety of architecture, so I make another two turns.
 I’m relieved when I pull open the lobby doors of an unassuming pale green cube, balancing takeaway in my other hand.
 I wave my slate in front of the tenant intercom to announce my presence.

-The entrance unlocks and I head up one-half flight of steel mesh steps, then up another two wooden stairways to Lydia’s floor.
+The entrance unlocks and I head up a one-half flight of steel mesh steps, then up another two wooden stairways to Lydia’s floor.
 Too much of a climb for a poor sibling with busted legs.
-I spin on my heel as I round the corner and she’s right there, leaning on a crutch in the entryway of her flat.
+I spin on my heel as I round the corner, and she’s right there, leaning on a crutch in the entryway of her flat.

 “Ashlee…” comes the calm, chivalrous voice of the only family member who will say my name, her surprise hidden in an ellipsis of words.